 Goat milk cheeses are a rare and delicate treat.
 Have you ever wondered how they’re made, or thought about making your own?
 In this class, Mark Lyons, an experienced home cheese maker will open your eyes to the delicious world of goat milk cheeses, and show you how to make chevre and whole goat milk ricotta.
 The first class will be a lecture, and then you will begin making chevre.
 In the second class, you will finish the chevre and make whole goat milk ricotta.
 Enjoy samples of these delicious cheeses, while learning the art of cheese making.

 Your garden has produced a bumper crop of herbs.
 What are you going to do with all of them?
-Mark Lyons, a master gardener, will show you how to harvest and store your herbal treasures as well as how to use them to prepare butters, vinegars, oils, teas, potpourri, sachets, and other herbal delights.
+Mark Lyons, an experienced garden coach, will show you how to harvest and store your herbal treasures as well as how to use them to prepare butters, vinegars, oils, teas, potpourri, sachets, and other herbal delights.

 Cultivating, weeding, watering, and harvesting in your garden are over and done with for the season.
 What do you do next?
 For starters, letting it lay there until the following spring is exactly the wrong thing to do.
-This class will discuss cleaning up the garden after the harvest is in, preparing the soil for the following spring, winterizing garden tools, fall planting, dealing with excess from the harvest, and preparing for next year's garden.
+Mark Lyons, an experienced garden coach, will discuss cleaning up the garden after the harvest is in, preparing the soil for the following spring, winterizing garden tools, fall planting, dealing with excess from the harvest, and preparing for next year's garden.

 Power Vegetable Gardening

 Take part in the backyard gardening hobby that's growing in popularity, and experience the joy of harvesting power crops of healthy, delicious, sweet, crunchy vegetables!
-This topic reviews the basic techniques of vegetable gardening.
+Mark Lyons, an experienced garden coach, will review the basic techniques of vegetable gardening.
 Everything from site selection, soil preparation, and seed starting through fertilization, watering, pest control, and harvest will be covered.
 Both new and experienced gardeners will learn something they can use.

 Preserving the Harvest

 Your garden has yielded a bumper crop of fruits and vegetables—and your friends and neighbors can't take any more.
 So what are you going to do with the surplus?
-This topic reviews a number of ways that can be used to preserve the harvest through the winter, and maybe even beyond.
+Mark Lyons, an experienced garden coach, will review a number of ways that can be used to preserve the harvest through the winter, and maybe even beyond.
 It will cover canning, freezing, dehydrating, and winter storage techniques.

 Sprouts and Microgreens for Good Health

 Sprouts and microgreens are green vegetable plants that are easy to grow, yet packed with nutrients.
-Mark Lyons, an experienced master gardener will tell you all about how to grow and use these nutritional powerhouses!
+Mark Lyons, an experienced garden coach, will tell you all about how to grow and use these nutritional powerhouses!

 Vegetable Gardening in Small Spaces

 Lacking a big backyard does not mean that you can never have your own vegetable garden.
-This topic will show you tips and techniques for making the most of limited space to grow a bountiful harvest of sweet, crunchy vegetables.
+Mark Lyons, an experienced garden coach, will show you tips and techniques for making the most of limited space to grow a bountiful harvest of sweet, crunchy vegetables.